Writing tests

 Many Bats tests need to run a command and then make assertions about its exit status and output.
 Bats includes a

-helper that invokes its arguments as a command, saves the exit status and output into special global variables, and then returns with a0
+runhelper that invokes its arguments as a command, saves the exit status and output into special global variables, and then returns with a0status code so you can continue to make assertions in your test case.For example, let’s say you’re testing that the

-status code and prints an error message.@test "invoking foo with a nonexistent file prints an error" { run foo nonexistent_filename [ "$status" -eq 1 ] [ "$output" = "foo: no such file 'nonexistent_filename'" ] [ "$BATS_RUN_COMMAND" = "foo nonexistent_filename" ] }
+foocommand, when passed a nonexistent filename, exits with a1status code and prints an error message.@test "invoking foo with a nonexistent file prints an error" { run foo nonexistent_filename [ "$status" -eq 1 ] [ "$output" = "foo: no such file 'nonexistent_filename'" ] [ "$BATS_RUN_COMMAND" = "foo nonexistent_filename" ] }

 The

-will perform an implicit check on the exit status of the invoked command:=N expect exit status N (0-255), fail if otherwise ! expect nonzero exit status (1-255), fail if command succeeds
+runwill perform an implicit check on the exit status of the invoked command:=N expect exit status N (0-255), fail if otherwise ! expect nonzero exit status (1-255), fail if command succeeds

 We can then write the above more elegantly as: